rminer57/Python/README.md

-# Python
+## Python

-All about python
+A collection of python examples and help files.